Aestero-UI/yonostore-blogs/blogs/safest-indian-gaming-apps.md

    If possible, view screenshots or a preview video.
 An app that promises minimal ads but shows dozens of pop‑ups is likely deceptive.

 7. **Use a Verification Tool**
-   As a final step, run any suspicious APK through the [Yono App Checker](https://yonostore.vercel.app/app-checker).
+   As a final step, run any suspicious APK through the **[Yono App Checker](https://yonostore.app/app-checker)**.
 It performs a malware scan and permissions audit in seconds.

 Applying these simple steps will filter out the vast majority of fake apps.
 Now, let’s look at the ten safest Indian gaming apps that meet all these criteria.